How to Create a Stunning Ranunculus Flower Arrangement

 Blogger Stephanie Ziajka shares ranunculus flower care tips on Diary of a Debutante

 Ranunculus are seasonal flowers, and they’re particularly pricey ones at that.
-If you order them in bulk in peak season, they may still cost $2-3 per stem.
-So, here are some tips on how to get the most out of them–
+Even if you order them in bulk in peak season, they may still cost $2-3 per stem.
+Ergo, proper care is essential for ensuring your ranunculus flowers stay fresh and vibrant for as long as possible.
+Since they are delicate and tend to have a shorter lifespan than some hardier flowers, following these essential care tips will help you get the most out of them–

-6. Invest in the right flower care essentials.
+6. Invest in the Right Flower Care Tools

-• Flower food– Flower food is a great (and cheap!) way to keep flowers happy.
+• Flower Food– Always have extra packets of flower food on hand.
+It’s an easy and inexpensive way to extend the life of your blooms.
 Most grocery bouquets come with flower food, but if yours doesn’t, ask the florist for a few packets.
-I’ve literally never had anyone tell me no.
+I’ve never had anyone tell me no.

 Blogger Stephanie Ziajka holds hot pink ranunculus in a galvanized flower bucket on Diary of a Debutante

-• Use the tape-grid, chicken wire, and/or mason jar methodology to keep the buds propped up.
-I prefer the mason jar technique because it’s much easier to change the water– and clean water is particularly important for ranunculus.
+• Create a tape grid across the top of your vase to hold stems in place.
+Chicken wire and clustered mason jars also help create structure.
+I personally prefer the mason jar technique because it’s much easier to change the water, and clean water is particularly important for ranunculus.

 Blogger Stephanie Ziajka shares ideas for designing ranunculus flower arrangements on Diary of a Debutante